Last Updated on June 3, 2023 by motologs

-Which one is the Best Border Crossing and Entry Point between India and Nepal?
+Best Border-Crossing and Entry Point between India and Nepal

 The best crossing between India and Nepal is the one closest to your location.
 However, the experience will be slightly different at various border crossings.
 I had a smooth experience at the Bhittamore-Jaleshwor border crossing while had to pay middlemen to fill the form at the Raxaul-Birgunj border.
 Avoid the Raxaul-Birgunj border crossing as it is a major crossing and there are kilometers long queue of trucks and heavy vehicles waiting to get customs clearance.
 This often leads to long traffic jams on dusty border roads.
 The roads are pathetic at their best.
 In contrast, Bhittamore-Jaleshwor crossing is only for lighter vehicles and there’s no waiting.
 The officials filled the form themselves and there were no middlemen.

 Documents Required for Bhansar – Entering Nepal by Bike or Car